Standard E: Accessibility

 For feature films and Future Takes, you need to respond to the full criteria.
 For short films and films at development stage, should respond to this standard in as much detail as possible.

-This standard covers how accessibility is addressed and adhered to with regards to on-screen character portrayal or storylines or how talent are being interviewed, hired, and cast.
+This standard covers how accessibility is addressed and adhered to with regards to on-screen character portrayal or storylines or how those working on the film are being interviewed, hired, cast, and onboarded.

-It covers the workplace considerations, comprising creative leadership, crew, film team members and other film project roles.
-It covers how training and development programmes, interventions, and career opportunities are offered and executed.
+It covers the practical workplace considerations, comprising creative leadership, crew, film team members and other film project roles.
+It covers how training and development programmes, interventions, and career opportunities are offered and executed in an accessible way, with consideration as to how to remove barriers that might make it more difficult for people to be aware of the opportunities, take part and succeed.

 Going beyond Standard D, this standard requires evidence of conscious commitment and tangible actions to improve overall accessibility.

-It’s important to detail the strategies, access plans and interventions that go beyond specific requirements or BFI contractual minimums for funding.
+It’s important to detail the strategies, access plans and interventions that go beyond specific requirements or any contractual minimums for funding.

 E1 Accessibility